COOP’s randomized control trial

 Planning for the future

-Ultimately, the goal of the study is to learn about and enhance the effectiveness of the program, so any results —positive or negative — will be valuable for future program design.
+Ultimately, COOP’s goal is to learn about and enhance the effectiveness of the program, so any results —positive or negative — will be valuable for future program design.

 If you have any questions, please reach out to Stephanie Cafaro, Managing Director of Recruiting, or Jess Britt, Evaluation Strategy & RCT Consultant.